 “That would be my reward on Friday,” she said.
 “If I finished all my work to go there and work on the novel for like three or four hours.”

-Setting aside time on your calendar, whether it’s a few hours on a weekend or before you start your workday, improves the likelihood that it’ll actually happen.
+Managing time for creative projects, whether it’s setting aside a few hours on a weekend or before you start your workday, improves the likelihood that it’ll actually happen.

 Some creative people work well in small pockets of time.